Who We Are

 GPA requirement: Students MUST graduate with a GPA of 2.75 or higher to graduate with the law track option.
 Students should meet at least every semester with their academic adviser and will be asked to switch to the general government track if they cannot satisfy the GPA requirement.

-Required pre-major courses 3 hours
+Required pre-major courses 3 credits

 This course covers discussion of the basic structures of American government (the Executive, Legislature and Judiciary), important processes such as elections and basic principles and theory of governance in the American system.

-Required government courses 9 hours
+Required government courses 9 credits

 In this course, students will be introduced to the questions that traditionally concern political theorists.
 In light of these questions, students will examine democratic theories of classical liberalism, conservatism, socialism, and contemporary liberalism; fascism; Marxism; communism; and nationalism.